 Redefine success your way

-Success is no longer measured by salary or title, but by whether you have the energy to enjoy the things that matter: a full dinner with your family, a full night’s sleep, or simply some quiet time for yourself.
+Success is no longer measured by salary or title, but by whether you have the energy to enjoy the important things: a full dinner with your family, a full night’s sleep, or simply quiet time for yourself.
 Kushner encourages you to ask yourself: Am I getting things done without sacrificing my health or relationships?

-Personalized success doesn't diminish ambition – on the contrary, it helps you focus, work with a clear purpose and reason to protect your energy from imposed expectations.
+Personalized success doesn't diminish ambition – on the contrary, it helps you stay focused, work with a clear purpose and reason, and protect your energy from imposed expectations.

 Schedule intentionally, instead of just writing “busy”